surveycto/launch-sms/README.md

 ## How to use

 1. Download the test form [extras/test-form](extras/test-form) from this repo and upload it to your SurveyCTO server.
-1. Download the [example-launch-sms.fieldplugin.zip](example-launch-sms.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.
+1. Download the [launch-sms.fieldplugin.zip](launch-sms.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.
 1. Make sure to provide the correct paramters (see below).

 ## Required parameters